Your Short Trip Bikeraft Kit: What Should You Take on Your Next 2-Day Adventure?

-Patagonia Tech Hoodie: I’m going to give a special shout out to Patagonia for making the absolute best hoodie ever made for any sort of water sports, the Men’s Sunshade Technical Hoodie.
-HOWEVER, Patagonia, why don’t you make a women’s version?
-Women only have a non-technical version, so I’m forced to wear Men’s XS, which is still quite large on me.
-Come on… you can do better!
+Patagonia Tech Hoodie: I'm going to give a special shout out to Patagonia for making the absolute best hoodie ever made for any sort of water sports, the Men's Sunshade Technical Hoodie.
+HOWEVER, Patagonia, it would be fantastic to have a women's version!
+Women only have a non-technical version, so I'm forced to wear Men's XS, which is still quite large on me.

 Paddles: Two Aqua-Bound Whiskey 4pc fiberglass paddles (my favorite because they are just so light!)